 Enscape Objects window

-A sphere light is essentially an omni or point light in that the light sends out light rays equally in all directions from a single point, meaning there is a gentle fall-off in all directions.
+A sphere light is essentially an omni, or point light, which means that the light sends out light rays from a single point equally in all directions which results in a gentle fall-off in all directions.

 Select the surface/axis the placement of the light source is based off

 Second click places the sphere light

 You can then adjust the intensity of the light using the “Luminous Intensity” slider, which is then shown in SketchUp by the size of the light object increasing / decreasing respectively.

 Adjust the intensity of the sphere light

 You will also see the change in the Enscape window.
 Here we have created a simple white cube object in the scene so that the light has something to cast on to.

 Intensity of the sphere light viewed in Enscape